amworsley/m1-debian/README.md

 # FAQ

-*  If I install Debian, will it still be relatively easy to update the Asahi work as it develops?
+* If I install Debian, will it be easy to update the Asahi work as it develops?

 Yes, long answer below.